-Additionally, the Private Prison EO issued by President Biden on January 26, 2021, directs the Attorney General to not renew DOJ contracts with privately operated criminal detention facilities.
+Additionally, on January 26, 2021, President Biden issued the Private Prison EO.
+The Private Prison EO directs the Attorney General to not renew DOJ contracts with privately operated criminal detention facilities.
 Two agencies of the DOJ, the BOP and the USMS utilize our services.
 The BOP houses inmates who have been convicted, and the USMS is generally responsible for detainees who are awaiting trial.
-The BOP has experienced a steady decline in inmate populations over the last eight years, a trend that has been accelerated by the COVID-19 pandemic.
-We currently have one prison contract with the BOP at our 1,978-bed McRae Correctional Facility, accounting for 2% (\$40.6 million) of our total revenue for the twelve months ended December 31, 2021, which expires in November 2022.
+The BOP has experienced a steady decline in inmate populations over the last decade, a trend that has been accelerated by the COVID-19 pandemic.
+Our remaining prison contract with the BOP at the 1,978-bed McRae Correctional Facility expired on November 30, 2022 and was not renewed.
+This contract accounted for 2% (\$37.8 million) and 2% (\$40.6 million) of our total revenue for the twelve months ended December 31, 2022 and 2021, respectively.
+We completed the sale of the McRae facility in August 2022 to the Georgia Building Authority, and entered into an agreement to lease the facility through November 2022 to allow us to fulfill our obligations to the BOP.
 The Private Prison EO only applies to agencies that are part of the DOJ, which includes the BOP and USMS.
-ICE facilities are not covered by the Private Prison EO, as ICE is an agency of the Department of Homeland Security, not the DOJ, although it is possible that the federal government could choose to take similar action on ICE facilities in the future.
+ICE facilities are not covered by the Private Prison EO, as ICE is an agency of the DHS, not the DOJ, although it is possible that the federal government could choose to take similar action on ICE facilities in the future.
+For the twelve months ended December 31, 2022, USMS and ICE accounted for 22% (\$403.9 million) and 29% (\$527.3 million), respectively, of our total revenue.
 For the twelve months ended December 31, 2021, USMS and ICE accounted for 23% (\$433.6 million) and 30% (\$552.2 million), respectively, of our total revenue.